thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 **Disclaimer**: These are notes I'm taking as I go through the material and I tend to summarize, paraphrase and add my own insights.
 Although I try to be as accurate as possible, there may be things I've misunderstood.
 Additionally, since I'm not writing a paper here, I may quote definitions I've found on various sites.
 I do want to mention that I used this [Udemy course](https://www.udemy.com/course/comptiacsaplus) for some of the definitions.
 If you see any mistakes and would like to fix them, please create a PR [here](https://github.com/thomashzhang/thomaszhang.com).

 - **ACL** - Access Control List.
 The permissions for some resource.
+- **Active Scanning** - Vulnerability scanning that can consume resources (actively probes targets).
 - **Aircrack ng** - Bunch of wireless tools.
 Aircrack ng specifically allows you to "crack" WEP passwords.
 - **ALE** - Annual Loss Expectancy.
 The expected cost to an organization for an event.
 Ex. if there's a 5% chance a laptop will need replacing, and it's $2,000k, then the ALE of that event (losing a laptop) is $100.
 - **BIA** - Business Impact Analysis.
 Identifies organizational risk.
 Ex. could be something physical like an office/data center that could be at risk for power going out, or virtual like RTO, RPO stats.
 - **Blue Team** - The defense side of security like the IT admins or cybersecurity analysts.
 Contrast this with the red team.
 - **Business Continuity Loss** - Can't fulfill contracts because of breakdown of infrastructure system.
 - **CASB** - Cloud Access Security Broker - A Cloud Access Security Broker, or CASB, is cloud-hosted software or on-premises software or hardware that act as an intermediary between users and cloud service providers.
 See [this](https://www.skyhighsecurity.com/en-us/cybersecurity-defined/what-is-a-casb.html) for more details.
+- **Compliance Scan** - Scan that just goes through a checklist.
+Think PCI DSS scanning.
 - **CDM** - Continuous Diagnostics and Mitigation - Helps US government agencies identify cybersecurity risks.
 - **Compensating Control** - Secondary control that compensates the primary control.
 Ex. you may require a 16 digit password, but if the system doesn't allow for more than 12 digits, a compensating control could be to add 2FA.
-- **CPE** - Common Platform Enumeration - scheme that nmap, or any other tool, can use to fingerprint/identify hardware devices, OS version, applications, etc. This is developed by MITRE
+- **CPE** - Common Platform Enumeration - scheme that nmap, or any other tool, can use to fingerprint/identify hardware devices, OS version, applications, etc. This is developed by MITRE.
+- **Discovery Scan** - A scan that just inventories what's out there, think nmap.
+Fast, but not in depth.
 - **DLP** - Data Loss Prevention, to prevent data exfiltration.
 - **Diamond Model of Intrusion Analysis** - Describes cyber attacks in the shape of a diamond with four parts: Adversary, Infrastructure, Capability, Target.
 - **DKIM** - Domain Keys Identified Mail - similar functionality as SFP, but much more secure (and less cumbersome) by instead of using IP addresses for verification, it'll use a public key record to verify an email (that's been signed) is legitimate.
 Read more [here](https://www.courier.com/guides/dmarc-vs-spf-vs-dkim/).